 - Allowable stress design (ASD): This is a design where a structure’s stresses do not exceed the elastic limit.

-- Load and resistance factor design: This particular design is where the structure’s proportions sustain all likely actions within an approved level of reliability.
+- Load and resistance factor design: This particular design is where the structure’s proportions sustain all likely actions within an approved reliability level.

 The ultimate goal is a uniform practice in the design and construction of steel-framed structures.

 Elements of AISC Standards

-The AISC Standard for Steel Building Structures addresses trade practices and common concerns related to the fabrication and construction of structural steel.
+The AISC Standard for Steel Building Structures addresses trade practices and common concerns related to structural steel fabrication and construction.
 So, to get a clear picture, let’s discuss several crucial elements of the AISC Standard for Steel Building Structures.

-The AISC’s general provisions outline essential factors to keep in mind throughout the remainder of the Standard for Steel Building Structures.
-For example, this section states that the builder is responsible for the means and safety of the construction.
+The AISC’s general provisions outline essential factors to keep in mind throughout the Standard for Steel Building Structures.
+For example, this section states that the builder is responsible for the construction’s means and safety.
 Additionally, the provisions mention the need for permanent marking of protected zones.